microsoft/vscode-azurecognitivesearch/README.md

 1. On **View** > **Command palette**, scroll or type **Azure: Sign in**.

-1. Select the  **Azure** button on the bottom left.
-You should get the list of installed Azure extensions on the right.
+1. After signing in, select the  **Azure** button on the bottom left.
+You should get the list of installed Azure extensions on the right in extension explorer.

 1. Expand **Cognitive Search**, your subscription, and your search service to access content.
 You need Contribute permissions or above to access the content.